Opentrons/opentrons-emulation/vagrant_setup.md

 1. Navigate to `scripts/vagrant/` directory
 2. Run `./run_vagrant.sh install` to install Vagrant
-3. Verify that a `Vagrantfile` was created in the `vagrant` directory
+3. Verify that a `Vagrantfile` was created in the `scripts/vagrant/` directory
    1. If not, copy and paste `sample.Vagrantfile` as `Vagrantfile`

 ## Configuring Vagrantfile

-1. Open `Vagrantfile` in text editor
+1. Open `scripts/vagrant/Vagrantfile` in text editor
 2. Navigate to bottom of file and edit `dev.vm.synced_folder` entries to replace `/your/absolute/path/to/` to absolute paths to each of your source code directories.
 ```shell